 In addition to assets, the statement of financial position will sometimes report a separate section for deferred outflow of resources.
 This separate financial statement element represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
-The ESD has only one type of item which qualifies for reporting in this category.
-Accordingly, the item, which reclassifies PERS employer contributions from expense to deferred outflows, is reported only on the Statement of Net Position.
+The ESD has two types of items that qualify for this category.
+Accordingly, the items, which reclassify PERS employer contributions and implicit subsidy for retiree health benefits from expense to deferred outflows, is reported only on the Statement of Net Position.

 In addition to liabilities, the statement of financial position will sometimes report a separate section for deferred inflow of resources.
 This separate financial statement element represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
 The ESD has only one type of item, which arises only under the modified accrual basis of accounting, which qualifies for reporting in this category.
 Accordingly, the item, unavailable revenue, is reported only in the governmental funds balance sheet.
 The governmental funds report unavailable revenues for property taxes.
 These amounts are deferred and recognized as an inflow of resources in the period that the amounts become available.
-The government wide statement of net position reports these amounts as the Net Deferred Pension Asset.
+The government wide statement of net position has two items that qualify for reporting in this category: Oregon Pension Deferred Inflows and Implicit Subsidy Deferred Inflows.